raspberrypilearning/interactive-animation/en/step_7.md

 --- task ---

+Ask yourself the following questions about the second sprite:
++ If your first sprite came with a series of costumes, do you want to make your second sprite's costumes?
++ What position will it start from?
++ Does it need to be a different colour?
++ How big should it be?
++ Which direction should it point in?
++ How will it move differently to the first sprite?
++ Will it appear behind or in front or other sprites?

+--- /task ---

+--- task ---

 You now need to create a second sprite.
+Choose one of these methods:
-Either duplicate your first sprite if you want multiples of the same sprite OR create a new sprite and copy over the first sprite's code.
-If you selected a first sprite which had a series of costumes, why not select a second sprite where you will need to make its costumes.
++ Duplicate your first sprite if you want multiples of the same sprite
++ create a new sprite and copy over the first sprite's code
++ create a new sprite and start coding it from the beginning

 --- collapse ---
 ---